 The essay should describe one of the projects displayed in your Design Portfolio.
-Please explain the meaning and significance of the project (urban/suburban/rural location) in the communicative space within which it is located.
+You should explain in it the meaning and significance of the project (urban/suburban/rural location) in the communicative space within which it is located.
 This demands (i) explaining its placement in the network of spatial relations of a given location, as well as (ii) its relevance to the tradition of architectural theory and history.
-Please point out any significant innovation introduced by your project and explain its nature and the difference from previous solutions and styles.
+Please do also point out any significant innovation introduced by your project and explain its nature and the difference from previous solutions and styles.

-You may be asked to give an online interview (Skype)
+Later, after the ARCHIP Admissions Committee evaluates the submitted materials, you may be asked to give an online interview (via Skype).